drustill/sendr/README.md

 # sendr

-Search for books, download them, and automatically have them emailed to an ereader directly from the command line
+Search for books, download them, and automatically have them emailed to an ereader directly from the command line.

+sendr is intentionally over complicated. sendr will start a daemon process and listen to `~/sendr/lib/` using kqueue.
+Books are downloaded through annas archive, and to use sendr you must have an annas archive secret key. sendr will look for configuration from `~/.config/sendr/sendr.conf`.
+On installation (once registered on homebrew) a default config is created.

 ---

+## Installing

+### TODO!
+`brew install sendr`

 ## Test Prerequisites